 After all, you hand your money directly to the farmer who grew your food, rather than passing it along a chain of middlemen who take .85 cents out of every dollar you spend at the supermarket.
-(That’s right, the farmer makes 15% or less on what they grew!)
+(That’s right, at the supermarket, the farmer makes 15% or less on what they grew!)

 The trouble is, that’s not all that’s happening.

 Over the past decade, Ken Meter, president of the Minneapolis-based Crossroads Resource Center, has documented the way the current food system drains money and vitality from farming communities throughout the United States.

 His study found that farmers in southeastern Minnesota sold an average of $912 million worth of farm commodities every year, but they spent $996 million on seeds, fertilizers, animal feed, pesticides and imported food from out of state!

 All of the money that the region earned from farming was drained right back out of the community by the food system itself!

 Similar patterns are found in Iowa, Arizona, Washington and other states around the nation.

 According to a report on local food by Sarah DeWeerdt of World Watch Institute, producing local food could reverse this economic drain.
 If those people in southeastern Minnesota bought just 15 percent of their food from local sources, it would generate two-thirds as much income as all the region’s farmers receive from subsidies.

 And if the population in and around Seattle, Washington bought 20 percent of their food from local providers, it would inject an extra billion dollars each year into the local economy.